 Essential oils can be obtained from almost all plant components, from the flowers and leaves to the bark, fruit, roots, and resin.

-Some oils are extracted using a distillation or pressing process while others are captured using a solvent or some other process.
+Some oils are extracted using a distillation or pressing process while others are extracted using a solvent or some other process.

-For instance, lavender oil is harnessed from lavender flowers, cinnamon oil from the bark of the cinnamon tree and lemon oil from the peel of the lemon fruit.
+For instance, lavender oil is harnessed from the flowers of the plant, cinnamon oil from the bark of the cinnamon tree and lemon oil from the peel of the lemon fruit.

 Certain plants can produce multiple chemical variants of the same essential oil, which are acquired from different parts of the plant.
 Some of these parts produce a large amount of oil, while others produce just a smidgen.